-Have you picked one word to focus on?
+Have you picked one word to focus on in the new year?
 Now is the time!

 A lot of people don’t like New Year resolutions.
 I get that.

-- Resolutions are often too hard (or we would have already done them, right?).
+- Resolutions are often too hard (or we would have done them already, right?).

 That’s why I like choosing one word instead.
-(Well . . . letting one word choose me–that’s usually how it works.)
+(Well . . . letting one word choose me—that’s often how it works.)

 - One word is simple.

-- And it’s unpredictable in the directions it can take you.
+- And one word is flexible in the directions it can take you.

 Only God knows what the year ahead holds for us.
 So at our invitation, he’ll guide us to a word custom-designed for our year to come.

 And a faith-building thing.